Trump has had a lot of lawyers but still longs for his wartime consigliere

 Finally, Trump had reason to feel good about yet another lawyer in what he hoped would be his inner circle.
 That was James Comey, the director of the FBI.
 Although appointed by President Obama, Comey was a lifelong Republican with a strong conservative reputation.

-There had been disappointment in the GOP when Comey did not indict former Secretary of State Hillary Clinton for what he called her "extremely careless" use of a private email server while in office.
+There had been disappointment in the GOP when Comey's investigation did not result in the indictment of former Secretary of State Hillary Clinton for what he called her "extremely careless" use of a private email server while in office.
 But he had redeemed himself for some when he briefly re-opened the case 11 days before the 2016 election.
 Much was made of that apparent breakthrough, and far less notice was taken when Comey closed the case shortly thereafter.

-Comey said Trump had made that "request" in the same manner as Salvatore "Sammy The Bull" Gravano, would use as leader of the Gambino crime family (whom Comey had prosecuted).
+Comey said Trump had made that "request" in the same manner as Salvatore "Sammy The Bull" Gravano, leader of the Gambino crime family (whom Comey had prosecuted).

 That was a week after Inauguration Day.
 Less than four months later, Comey was fired while on a trip to visit FBI field offices.
 But the attrition among Trump's lawyerly staff had just begun.